 - Class D fires include those that involve combustible metals such as magnesium, titanium, zirconium, sodium, lithium, and potassium.

 - Class K fires include those that involve cooking appliances with flammable cooking oils and fats.

 How you can help

-Our Standards are developed through a consensus-based process, which integrates scientific and testing expertise with input from our Standards Technical Panel (STP) members and stakeholders.
-STP members represent a variety of interests, including industry, academia, government, retail and manufacturing.
-If you are involved in the design, construction, sale and operation of fire extinguishers, and you would like to help improve safety in your industry, please submit a proposal or apply to join STP 711.
+Our Standards are developed through a consensus-based process, which integrates scientific and testing expertise with input from our Technical Committee (TC) members and stakeholders.
+TCmembers represent a variety of interests, including industry, academia, government, retail and manufacturing.
+If you are involved in the design, construction, sale and operation of fire extinguishers, and you would like to help improve safety in your industry, please take a moment to learn how you can get involved.